 Start with your identification basics

-It's easy for people to forget the most important part of their credit report: checking their identifying information, including name, current address and Social Security number, says Natalie Lohrenz, director of counseling at the Consumer Credit Counseling Service of Orange County.
+The most important part of your credit report is your identifying information: your name, current address and Social Security number, says Natalie Lohrenz, director of counseling at the Consumer Credit Counseling Service of Orange County.

 "People obsess over tiny fluctuations in their credit score, but what they should focus on is the question, 'Is it accurate?'" she says.